ICT-Mahidol/2023-ITCS473-GluayGluay/README.md

 #### 8. Test Case Name: testNumInRowColBox

 - **Goal**: Validate that the puzzle correctly identifies the presence of a number in a specific row, column, and box after a move has been made.

-- **Characteristics**:
-  - **Interface-Based**: Ensuring methods like `numInRow`, `numInCol`, and `numInBox` return accurate boolean values indicating the presence of a number.
-  - **Functionality-Based**: Verifying that the puzzle’s state is accurately reflected in methods identifying number placement.

 - **Testable Functions**:
   - `makeMove(int row, int col, String value, boolean isModifiable)`